MapColonies/mc-web-tools/README.md

 npx serve -s build
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the development mode.